astral-keks/powershell-workbench/doc/Commands.md

 ```

 ## DESCRIPTION
-This command gets workspace root searching for it in any directory from the one specified in -Directory parameter up to the root.
+This command gets workspace root searching for it in any directory starting from the one specified in -Directory parameter up to the root.
 If -Directory parameter is omitted the current directory is used as search starting point.
-If no existing workspace was found -Directory is returned.
+If no existing workspace was found error is thrown.

 ## EXAMPLES